8 Tips for First-Time Home Buyers

 Compare Mortgage Rates

 Numerous home buyers get an amount quote from only one lender, however.
 According to the Consumer Financial Protection Bureau, associating mortgage rates from at least three lenders can save you more money on your loan.
 Get a minimum of three quotes and compare both rates and fees.
-Ask if any of the lenders will allow you to purchase discount points, which means you would require you to prepay interest upfront to protect a lesser interest rate on your loan.
+Ask if any of the lenders will allow you to purchase discount points, which means you would require to prepay interest upfront to protect a lesser interest rate on your loan.

 Mortgage lenders will inspect your credit reports when determining whether to accept a loan and the interest rate.
 If your credit report has errors, you may get quoted an interest rate that’s far more advanced than you could justify.
 That’s why ensure to make your credit report is precise and accurate.